adriancooney/examist/README.md

     $ docker-compose up

 Done.
 Your application should be running on your Docker machine's ip (`docker-machine ip <machine> | pbcopy`).
 You can read more about the [Deploying in the report.](http://adriancooney.github.io/examist/book/development/deploying.html).

-**Warning: The report is dense *and written in 3 days* so apologies in advance for formatting and grammar errors.**